Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - as admin I can update a post

-Similar to create post in update if any of the required fields are not filled a warning is shown and fields that need filled are highlighted.
+Similar to create post in update if any of the required fields are not filled a warning is shown and fields that need to be filled are highlighted.

 ![warnings for update similar to create](/documentation/testing/admin_update_post_1.png)

-when all required fields are filled a success message is given and I can see the updated
+When all required fields are filled a success message is given and I can see the updated post.

 ![updated post visible and success message](/documentation/testing/admin_update_post_2.png)

-Checked on website to check updated data there.
+Checked on website to check updated data is there.

 ![updated post on website](/documentation/testing/admin_update_post_3.png)